dickymoore/Douglas/README.md

 Douglas is a developer-lifecycle companion that automates an AI-assisted build, test, review, and release loop for software teams.
 It reads a configuration file, orchestrates lint/type/test/security/demo/retro pipelines, records outcomes for each agile role, and coordinates release policies and CI monitoring.

 > **Status:** Douglas is not yet published on PyPI.
 Install from source as shown below.
-The bundled OpenAI provider talks to the OpenAI API when credentials are configured and degrades gracefully to a local stub otherwise.
+Codex is configured as the default provider and Douglas also recognises OpenAI chat models, Claude Code, Google Gemini, and a stubbed GitHub Copilot integration—each degrading gracefully to a local stub whenever credentials or SDKs are unavailable.

 ## Two Ways to Use Douglas